happyfish100/fastcfs-csi/README.md

 ## Installation
 #### Set up driver permission
 The driver requires FastCFS secret to talk to FastCFS to manage the volume on user's behalf.
 There is a method to grant driver permission:

-Using secret object - create an admin and user with proper permission, put that user's credentials in [secret manifest](../deploy/kubernetes/secret.yaml) then deploy the secret.
+- Using secret object - create an admin and user with proper permission, put that user's credentials （The default directory of FastCFS credentials is `/etc/fastcfs/auth/keys`） in [secret manifest](./deploy/kubernetes/secret.yaml) then deploy the secret.

 ```sh
 curl https://raw.githubusercontent.com/happyfish100/fastcfs-csi/master/deploy/kubernetes/secret.yaml > secret.yaml
 # Edit the secret with user credentials
 kubectl apply -f secret.yaml
 ```

 Then reference this key in your storage class.

 #### Config node toleration settings